Kenya, May 2024

 Analyses of gaps in current interventions

 The reporter explained how gaps in interventions along the rice value chain could be identified using a Sub-sector Intervention Element Matrix (SIEM).
 The participants provided information on the current interventions (on-going and on pipeline) that contributed the supply-side of the SIEM.
 Based on the strategic interventions outlined in the NRDS-2 and the current situation of the rice sector development, the taskforce members then prioritized the demand-side of the SIEM using color shades, where red to orange shades would imply very urgent interventions, yellow would represent important but not urgent type of interventions, and yellow to green would mean that the current interventions are somewhat sufficient.
 White cells would imply that although interventions in this category are important, they may not come under immediate prioritization.
-Gap analyses made using these color codes for Kenya’s rice value chain is shown in the table below:

 Review of concept notes on NRDS-2